-This class is an online course.
-It is VERY easy to fall behind in an online course.
-It actually takes MORE effort to stay on schedule in an online course than it does in a traditional face-toface course.
-I highly recommend that you log on to Canvas at least 5 days a week to check announcements, post labs and assignments, and take quizzes and exams.
-There are strict deadlines posted for labs, assignments, quizzes, and exams that you must be aware of in order to avoid penalties.
+This class is a fully online course.
+It is VERY easy to fall behind in an online, course.
+It actually takes MORE effort to stay on schedule in an online course than it does in a traditional face-to-face course.
+I highly recommend that you log on to Canvas at least 4 days a week to check announcements, post labs, and take quizzes and exams and participate in the forum discussions.
+There are strict deadlines posted for labs, quizzes, and exams that you must be aware of in order to avoid penalties.

 There are no scheduled Zoom meetings.
 Previously recorded video tutorials are provided to support your coursework.
-In addition, recorded Zoom sessions from a previously Covid-affected face-to-face class are provided to further assist in your understanding of concepts and skills.